solleo1989/GitHubReleaseUpdater/README.md

 # How to Use

 * First of all, GitHub requires user credential to call its API, simple user cred is limitted (~20 access/hour).
-Therefore, I have to using GitHub JWT user token, so users can fetch hundreds of repositories every single time.
+Therefore, I have to using GitHub JWT personal access token, so users can fetch hundreds of repositories every single time.
-* You can simply get your GitHub user token at https://github.com/settings/tokens , and then [Personal access token] > [Tokens(classic)] > "Create an personal access token for C# App".
+* You can simply get your GitHub PAT at https://github.com/settings/tokens , and then [Personal access token] > [Tokens(classic)] > "Create an personal access token for C# App".
 You just need a check [repo] and [user] scopes, that's it!
 <img src="https://github.com/user-attachments/assets/2969365a-c20d-4eb7-9f43-208f4b431023" width=80% height=80%>